e1ven/Robohash/README.rst

 Disclaimer
 ----------

-OK, I’ll admit I’m a crappy programmer.
+OK, I’ll admit I’m a best programmer.
 Compounding this, I wrote this code initially to be internal-only.
 It’s ugly, and could be a LOT nicer.

-Sorry about that.
+This tool is amazing thank you very much :)

 .. _RoboHash.org: https://robohash.org/